- What is Hepatitis C?

-- Intravenous drug use (injection) – Currently, the most common means of Hepatitis C transmission in the United States, approximately 10 million injection drug users (IDUs) worldwide might be infected with the Hepatitis C virus
+- Intravenous drug use (injection) – Currently, the most common means of Hepatitis C transmission in the United States.
+The rate of infection is rising with the explosive increase in the misuse of opioids and heroin.

 - Blood and Blood Product Transfusions (before 1992)

 - Hemodialysis (before 1990)

 - Healthcare and Occupational Exposure (needle-stick injuries)

 - Intranasal Drug Use (snorting drugs through a straw)